What is the Apple TV and what does it offer currently?

 Since Apple acquired PrimeSense - the developer of the motion-tracking tech inside the original Kinect sensor for the Xbox 360 - there have been claims that the company would add motion detection to the Apple TV as a way to control the device.

-Apple TV rumours: voice control remote
+New Apple TV 2014 rumours: voice control remote

 The new Amazon FireTV offers voice control, which has lead to calls for Apple to include such a feature in the new Apple TV.
 Rumours have pointed towards Apple using Siri as a new input method for the Apple TV for some time.